 From Xojo Documentation

 Every developer and team should have coding guidelines to help ensure that code is readable by everyone on the team (or even yourself several months from now).
-There is no such thing as coding guidelines that everyone will agree with, but the guidelines described here are meant to be a starting point and match the coding guidelines generally used for the Xojo example projects and sample code that you see here in the Dev Center.
+There is no such thing as coding guidelines that everyone will agree with, but the guidelines described here are meant to be a starting point and match the coding guidelines generally used for the Xojo example projects and sample code that you see here in the documentation.

 The most important thing is consistency, regardless of what guidelines you choose to use.
 Inconsistent code is more difficult to understand.

 |camel case||The first "word" in the name is lower cased.
 Subsequent "words" are started with an upper case letter: customerName|